dafelcardozo/step-by-step-registration/README.md

 ## Deployment environment

+### On the cloud

 This app is deployed at Vercel, a cloud platform that specializes in Next.js and React applications.
-It internally uses GCP machines.
+It internally uses GCP VMs.

+A continous deployment pipeline of both Vercel and Github was configured for this app.

+### On a local dev machine

+- Install [PNpM](https://pnpm.io/), the packaging and distribution management library.
+The app is strongly dependent on it, and therefore is the major requisite.
+- Git-fetch this repo, and run `pnpm install`.
+- Run the app with `pnpm run dev`, the default port is 3000.

-## Tech Stack & components
+## Tech stack & components

+The app was initiated from a template on https://precedent.dev by Steven Tey ([@steventey](https://twitter.com/steventey)).

 ### Frameworks